aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 **What it is:** Before installing any MCP server, scan it — including its tool descriptions — for adversarial content.

 **What failure looks like:** A developer installs an MCP server from a community registry.
 It passes malware scanning.
 Its tool descriptions contain embedded instructions that the agent will execute once the descriptions are loaded into its context window.
 The payload is not code.
 It is a text string that standard security tooling has no mechanism to flag.
+(As of mid-2026, no dedicated scanning tool exists for MCP tool descriptions — most teams rely on manual review.)

 **How to run it:** Run `snyk agent-scan` on the MCP server package before installation.
 Review tool descriptions manually for instruction-like language that is not clearly operational documentation.
 Compute a hash of the tool descriptions at installation and store it.
 At every future reconnection, recompute the hash and compare — tool descriptions can change server-side after you install the package.